Image Map

 I placed a gridded cutting mat on my work surface to help me keep the pallets nice and square as I was assembling.

 Start with one square dowel and 1 popsicle stick.
-Put a dot of hot glue at the top and adhere the popsicle stick at a 90-degree angle.
+Put a dot of hot glue at the top and adhere to the popsicle stick at a 90-degree angle.

 Add a second popsicle stick at the bottom of the first square dowel, also at a 90-degree angle.

-Take a second square dowel length and glue to the other end of the two popsicle sticks.
+Take a second square dowel length and glue it to the other end of the two popsicle sticks.

 Then glue the third square dowel in the middle, between the other two square dowels.